-- New tokens will be generated to compensate the founders and fund the Telos Foundation Ltd - an organization for funding work important to the Telos network before worker proposals can be funded. - Exchanges can petition to have their accounts re-created by the ABPs or BPs by agreeing to list TLOS for exchange and to distribute TLOS tokens to their EOS token holders as of the snapshot, capped at 40,000 per account holder.
+- New tokens will be generated to create the Telos Founders Rewards Pool (TFRP) to compensate the founders and the Telos Community Rewards Pool (TCRP) to compensate community members promoting Telos, and to fund the Telos Foundation a promotional organization for funding work important to the Telos network outside the worker proposals system. - Exchanges can petition to have their accounts re-created by the ABPs or BPs by agreeing to list TLOS for exchange and to distribute TLOS tokens to their EOS token holders as of the snapshot, capped at 40,000 per account holder.